 Printing your Recipe Book Binder

 If you want to make sure your Recipe Book lasts for years to come, be sure to use a high quality laser jet printer.
 This way if you spill anything on your printable binder kit pages, the ink will not run and you can wipe your page off with a damp cloth.
-If you don’t have a high quality printer, you can take the Recipe Binder to a copy shop on a flash drive and have them print it for you!
+If you don’t have a high quality printer, you can take the binder to a copy shop on a flash drive and have them print it for you!
 The paper and ink are usually a much higher quality than printing from home!

 Customizing your Recipe Binder